The Creativity of Text-to-Image Generation: The Human Creativity of Text-to-Image Generation

-An online ecosystem around text-based generative art is emerging.
-This ecosystem is enabled by the technologies described in Section \ref{sec:TTIS} and includes online communities, learning resources, and tools and services.
-Together, these online resources contribute to and support the practitioners's creativity \cite{CSTs,CSTsChung}.
+Besides the recent leap in the technical development of text-to-image generation systems, online communities dedicated to text-to-image art are one of the most significant developments.
+A lively online ecosystem around text-to-image art has emerged.
+This ecosystem is enabled by the technologies described in Section~\ref{sec:TTIS} and includes online communities on both general social media platforms (e.g., Twitter and Reddit) and in dedicated online communities.
+Further, the creative ecosystem includes learning resources, tools, and online services.
+Together, these online communities and resources contribute to and support the practitioners' creativity~\cite{CSTs,CSTsChung}.